-- (a) Within 45 days following confirmation of a release pursuant to §50163, the owner and operator shall notify those members of the public directly affected by a release and the proposed response to the release.
-Members of the public directly affected by the release shall include: - (1) Persons who own, hold a lease for, or have easements at any property on which the regulated substance released from the UST system was discovered; and - (2) Other persons as identified by the administrator. - (b) The owner and operator shall send a letter to all members of the public directly affected by the release.
+- (a) Within forty-five (45) days following confirmation of a release pursuant to §50163, or another reasonable timeframe determined by the Agency, the owner and operator shall notify those members of the public directly affected by a release and the proposed response to the release.
+Members of the public directly affected by the release shall include: - (1) Persons who own, hold a lease for, or have easements at any property on which the regulated substance released from the UST system was discovered; and - (2) Other persons as identified by the Administrator. - (b) The owner and operator shall send a letter to all members of the public directly affected by the release.
 Model language for the letter shall be provided by the Agency and shall include at least the following information: - (1) Name and address of the UST system;

-- (2) Statement that a release of regulated substance has been confirmed at the UST system; - (3) Name of a contact person at the Agency; and - (4) Reference to an attached factsheet pursuant to paragraph (c) of this section. - (c) The letter to the members of the public directly affected by the release shall include a fact sheet which contains the following information: - (1) Name and address of the UST system; - (2) Name and address of the owner and operator of the UST system; - (3) Date of the confirmed release; - (4) Nature and extent of the confirmed release: - (5) Summary of measures taken to assess the release and extent of contamination; and - (6) Summary of the proposed response to the release.
-The fact sheet shall be updated once every 90 days, or another reasonable timeframe determined by the Agency, and sent to all members of the public directly affected by the release.
-If additional members of the public directly affected by the release are identified in the course of release response actions, the owner and operator shall provide those persons with all previous and future letters and fact sheets. - (d) The owner and operator shall include in the 45-day progress report required pursuant to section 50180.1 the following information: - (1) Copy of the letter pursuant to paragraph (b) of this section; - (2) List of the members of the public directly affected by the release and to whom the letter was sent; and - (3) Copies of the fact sheet and amended fact sheets pursuant to paragraph (c) of this section.
+- (2) Statement that a release of regulated substance has been confirmed at the UST system; - (3) Name of a contact person at the Agency; and - (4) Reference to an attached fact sheet pursuant to paragraph (c) of this section. - (c) The letter to the members of the public directly affected by the release shall include a fact sheet which contains the following information: - (1) Name and address of the UST system; - (2) Name and address of the owner and operator of the UST system; - (3) Date of the confirmed release; - (4) Nature and extent of the confirmed release; - (5) Summary of measures taken to assess the release and extent of contamination; and - (6) Summary of the proposed response to the release.
+The fact sheet shall be updated once every ninety (90) days, or another reasonable timeframe determined by the Agency, and sent to all members of the public directly affected by the release.
+If additional members of the public directly affected by the release are identified in the course of release response actions, the owner and operator shall provide those persons with all previous and future letters and fact sheets. - (d) The owner and operator shall include in the forty-five day (45-day) progress report required pursuant to section 50180.1 the following information: - (1) Copy of the letter pursuant to paragraph (b) of this section; - (2) List of the members of the public directly affected by the release and to whom the letter was sent; and - (3) Copies of the fact sheet and amended fact sheets pursuant to paragraph (c) of this section.